department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 If we determine that we need other non-federal records to make a decision on your claim, we'll simply remove the claim from the Fully Developed Claims program and process it as a standard claim.

-Once you start your fully developed claim, you'll have up to one year to complete it.
+Once you start your fully developed claim, you'll have up to 1 year to complete it.
 If we approve your claim, you'll be paid back to the day you started it.

 <br>